Breckenridge Ski Resort: Lifts

 A view of Breckenridge (bottom) and Copper Mountain (top) with Colorado State Highway 91 in-between.
 Taken from the ISS on October 24, 2008.

 As of 2025, Breckenridge has a total of 35 lifts.
+This includes 20 suspended lifts and 15 surface lifts.
+Breckenridge has one gondola lift, the BreckConnect Gondola, with a capacity of eight people.
+It has 19 chairlifts, including 5 six-packs, 9 quads (1 fixed-grip and 8 detachable), 1 triple, and 4 double lifts.
+It's 15 surface lifts including 4 bar lifts (with one of them, the Horseshoe Bowl T-Bar having a capacity of two instead of one), as well as a tow rope and 10 magic carpet lifts.

 Dew Tour

 In December 2008, Breckenridge hosted the first Winter Dew Tour.
 Breckenridge continued to host the event annually in the second or third weekend in December.
 However in 2020, the Winter Dew Tour moved to Copper Mountain and occurred during the second weekend of February; with plans to continue the Tour at Copper Mountain for the next few years.